 If you are considering reinstalling the Windows XP operating system to correct a problem with a newly installed driver, first try using Windows XP Device Driver Rollback.
+For information on Device Driver Rollback, see page 91.
 If Device Driver Rollback does not resolve the problem, then use System Restore to return your operating system to the operating state it was in before you installed the new device driver.
-See "Using Windows XP Device Driver Rollback" on page 92 and "Using Microsoft® Windows® XP System Restore" on page 95.
+For information on System Restore, see page 93.